mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 to each other.
 A typical example can be a currency use case.
 A user may want to define EURO and USD as units of currency, but do not provide any predefined conversion factor and handle such a conversion at runtime with custom logic.
-In such a case, how we can specify that EURO and USD are quantities of the same type?
+In such a case, how we can specify that EURO and USD are quantities of the same type/dimension?

 ## Limitations of dimensions